OpenEvalProject/evals/manuscripts/elife-84056/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/02ey6qs66 Department of Immunization Program, Zhejiang Provincial Center for Disease Control and Prevention Hangzhou China
+1. Department of Immunization Program, Zhejiang Provincial Center for Disease Control and Prevention Hangzhou China ([ROR:02ey6qs66](https://ror.org/02ey6qs66))
-2. https://ror.org/03et85d35 School of Medicine, Ningbo University Ningbo China
+2. School of Medicine, Ningbo University Ningbo China ([ROR:03et85d35](https://ror.org/03et85d35))
-3. https://ror.org/05t45gr77 Xihu District Center for Disease Control and Prevention Hangzhou China
+3. Xihu District Center for Disease Control and Prevention Hangzhou China ([ROR:05t45gr77](https://ror.org/05t45gr77))
-4. https://ror.org/005mgvs97 Shangyu District Center for Disease Control and Prevention Shaoxing China
+4. Shangyu District Center for Disease Control and Prevention Shaoxing China ([ROR:005mgvs97](https://ror.org/005mgvs97))
-5. https://ror.org/02yr91f43 Kaihua District Center for Disease Control and Prevention Quzhou China
+5. Kaihua District Center for Disease Control and Prevention Quzhou China ([ROR:02yr91f43](https://ror.org/02yr91f43))
-6. https://ror.org/05t45gr77 Yuecheng District Center for Disease Control and Prevention Shaoxing China
+6. Yuecheng District Center for Disease Control and Prevention Shaoxing China ([ROR:05t45gr77](https://ror.org/05t45gr77))
-7. https://ror.org/02yr91f43 Department of Immunization Program, Jiaxing Center for Disease Control and Prevention Jiaxing China
+7. Department of Immunization Program, Jiaxing Center for Disease Control and Prevention Jiaxing China ([ROR:02yr91f43](https://ror.org/02yr91f43))
-8. https://ror.org/00dr1cn74 Longyou District Center for Disease Control and Prevention Quzhou China
+8. Longyou District Center for Disease Control and Prevention Quzhou China ([ROR:00dr1cn74](https://ror.org/00dr1cn74))
-9. https://ror.org/00mcjh785 School of Public Health, Xiamen University Xiamen China
+9. School of Public Health, Xiamen University Xiamen China ([ROR:00mcjh785](https://ror.org/00mcjh785))

 † Corresponding author

 ## Abstract

-Although inactivated COVID-19 vaccines are proven to be safe and effective in the general population, the dynamic response and duration of antibodies after vaccination in the real world should be further assessed.
-We enrolled 1067 volunteers who had been vaccinated with one or two doses of CoronaVac in Zhejiang Province, China.
+Background:Although inactivated COVID-19 vaccines are proven to be safe and effective in the general population, the dynamic response and duration of antibodies after vaccination in the real world should be further assessed.Methods:We enrolled 1067 volunteers who had been vaccinated with one or two doses of CoronaVac in Zhejiang Province, China.
 Another 90 healthy adults without previous vaccinations were recruited and vaccinated with three doses of CoronaVac, 28 days and 6 months apart.
 Serum samples were collected from multiple timepoints and analyzed for specific IgM/IgG and neutralizing antibodies (NAbs) for immunogenicity evaluation.
-Antibody responses to the Delta and Omicron variants were measured by pseudovirus-based neutralization tests.
-Our results revealed that binding antibody IgM peaked 14–28 days after one dose of CoronaVac, while IgG and NAbs peaked approximately 1 month after the second dose then declined slightly over time.
+Antibody responses to the Delta and Omicron variants were measured by pseudovirus-based neutralization tests.Results:Our results revealed that binding antibody IgM peaked 14–28 days after one dose of CoronaVac, while IgG and NAbs peaked approximately 1 month after the second dose then declined slightly over time.
 Antibody responses had waned by month 6 after vaccination and became undetectable in the majority of individuals at 12 months.
 Levels of NAbs to live SARS-CoV-2 were correlated with anti-SARS-CoV-2 IgG and NAbs to pseudovirus, but not IgM.
 Homologous booster around 6 months after primary vaccination activated anamnestic immunity and raised NAbs 25.5-fold.
-The neutralized fraction subsequently rose to 36.0% for Delta (p=0.03) and 4.3% for Omicron (p=0.004), and the response rate for Omicron rose from 7.9% (7/89)–17.8% (16/90).
-Two doses of CoronaVac vaccine resulted in limited protection over a short duration.
-The inactivated vaccine booster can reverse the decrease of antibody levels to prime strain, but it does not elicit potent neutralization against Omicron; therefore, the optimization of booster procedures is vital.
-Key Research and Development Program of Zhejiang Province; Key Program of Health Commission of Zhejiang Province/ Science Foundation of National Health Commission; Major Program of Zhejiang Municipal Natural Science Foundation; Explorer Program of Zhejiang Municipal Natural Science Foundation.
+The neutralized fraction subsequently rose to 36.0% for Delta (p=0.03) and 4.3% for Omicron (p=0.004), and the response rate for Omicron rose from 7.9% (7/89)–17.8% (16/90).Conclusions:Two doses of CoronaVac vaccine resulted in limited protection over a short duration.
+The inactivated vaccine booster can reverse the decrease of antibody levels to prime strain, but it does not elicit potent neutralization against Omicron; therefore, the optimization of booster procedures is vital.Funding:Key Research and Development Program of Zhejiang Province; Key Program of Health Commission of Zhejiang Province/ Science Foundation of National Health Commission; Major Program of Zhejiang Municipal Natural Science Foundation; Explorer Program of Zhejiang Municipal Natural Science Foundation.

 ## Introduction